 When you match your skills to the job description, your resume stands out.
 This customization helps you get past Applicant Tracking Systems (ATS) and catch the recruiter’s attention.

-In this blog, we’ll walk you through how to pick the best skills to include and share tips on presenting them effectively.
+In this blog, we’ll explain how to select the best skills to include and share tips on presenting them effectively.
 Let’s dive in!

 25 Best Skills for Your Resume